-"What is FASCINATING to me is that . . . one way to determine . . . the correct word . . . is to ask the question, 'Does the clause clarify which of several possibilities is being referred to?'
+One way to determine the correct word is to ask the question, “Does the clause clarify which of several possibilities is being referred to?”
 If the answer is yes, then the correct word to use is that.
-If the answer is no, the correct word to use is which."
+If the answer is no, the correct word to use is which.

 Answers: 1. which, 2. that, 3. which

 You’ve probably noticed that “which clauses” are set off by commas–“that clauses” are not.

 Sometimes that can be omitted: Michelle likes a Oaxacan restaurant on Ballard Avenue.